10 Digital Asset Management Templates for Smarter File Tracking in 2026

 1. Smartsheet — Form-driven asset intake and check-in/out tracker

-Smartsheet’s digital asset template streamlines intake and management through a spreadsheet-style interface.
+Smartsheet’s digital asset template is built for teams that need structure from the moment an asset enters the system.
+Its digital asset template streamlines intake and management through a spreadsheet-style interface.
 The form-driven workflow clearly marks asset statuses like “Checked-Out” or “Maintenance,” facilitating smooth tracking and reducing asset downtime.

 Smartsheet asset management tracker showing barcode, status, and assignee details.